-Your especially distinguished nursing program at XXXX University is my first choice for study towards the BSN degree for a variety of reasons, particularly your explicit focus on diverse student populations, which attracts me as Korean woman who adores diversity.
-At 32 years old, the decision to become a nurse did not come easy.
-It has meant making a lot of sacrifices so as to be able to fully focus on making my career change successful.
-First and foremost, I had to quit what was for me a lucrative job as an Operations Manager and move back into my parents’ home in order to be able to devote myself full time to nursing.
-I feel strongly that my background as a business professional has provided me with the opportunity to learn many valuable practices and principles that will enable me to become a highly competent nurse, especially my organizational skills and ability to multi-task.
+Your distinguished nursing program at XXXX is my first choice for study towards the BSN degree for several reasons, your explicit focus on diverse student populations, which attracts me as a Korean woman who adores diversity.
+At 32, deciding to become a nurse did not come easy.
+It has meant making a lot of sacrifices to be able to focus on my career change to nursing.
+I had to quit a lucrative job as an operations manager and move back into my parents’ home to devote myself full-time to nursing.
+I feel strongly that my background as a business professional has allowed me to learn many valuable practices and principles, which will enable me to become a highly competent nurse, especially with my organizational skills and ability to multi-task.

-I also believe that the many challenges that I have faced along the way have made me a strong person; someone who will be able to give much to nursing.
-Right after my graduation from high school, my brother was murdered.
-It turned my life upside down and until this day, it has been the hardest thing that I have had to endure.
-Yet, I also realize that life's greatest lesson come through trials and tribulations.
-My experiences of loss and grief contributed to my temporary academic failure as a result of depression and anxiety.
-Yet, it is also our hardships that enable and inspire our growth as human beings.
+I also believe that the many challenges I have faced have made me a strong person who will be able to give much to nursing.
+Right after graduating from high school, my brother was murdered.
+It turned my life upside down, and to this day, it has been the most challenging thing I have endured.
+Yet, I also realize that life's greatest lessons come through trials and tribulations.
+My experiences of loss and grief contributed to my temporary academic failure due to depression and anxiety.
+Yet, our hardships also enable and inspire our growth as human beings.
 I carry this with me in everything I face.
-Thus, in everything that I do, I do my best with purpose, integrity, and sincerity.
-Keenly aware of how fragile life is, I treasure each moment and always make the most of it.
-As a nurse, I want to make every day count.
+Thus, I do my best with purpose, integrity, and sincerity.
+Keenly aware of life's fragility, I treasure each moment and always make the most of it.

-My managerial background and the wisdom that I have gained thus far as a career professional provide me with many resources that will be helpful to my career in nursing as I have come into contact with many types of people and have come to excel at teamwork and professional networking.
+My managerial background and the wisdom that I have gained thus far as a career professional provide me with many resources that will be helpful to my career in nursing.
+I have met many types of people and have come to excel at teamwork and professional networking.

-I have chosen to pursue nursing as a career change from my current professional role as an operations manager because what I have is a job and what I want is a vocation.
-I have been working very hard at fulfilling the requirements for entrance into your program because of the great, passionate drive that I have for caring for the needy, the sheer joy and fulfillment.
+I have chosen to pursue nursing as a career change from my current professional role as an operations manager because I have a job and want a vocation.
+I have been working extremely hard to fulfill the requirements for entrance into your program because of my incredible, passionate drive to care for the needy and sheer joy and fulfillment.
 I am a young Korean woman whose great passion for nursing has deep roots in many facets of my life, not the least of which is my profound religious faith as a Christian.
 My Christian inspiration and career goals fit nicely hand in hand.
-I look forward to making nursing my Christian mission to the Developing World and going on annual, medical missions for the rest of my life.
+I look forward to making nursing my Christian mission to the Developing World and going on annual medical missions for the rest of my life.

 I want to spend my life caring for the needy with no thought of selfish gain because I seek joy and fulfillment that result in authentic happiness.
-The church that I attend is extensively involved in, sponsoring and participating in medical missions to the Developing World and this stand at the center of my own personal and world vision.
-“Giving back” is what provides me with the greatest happiness and satisfaction in life.
-Going on annual medical missions, as a nurse, with other members of my Church to Third World countries annually will become the central triumph and celebration of my life, my greatest achievement.
+My church is extensively involved in, sponsoring, and participating in medical missions to the Global South.
+This stands at the center of my own personal and world vision.
+“Giving back” provides me with the greatest happiness.
+As a nurse, going on annual medical missions with other members of my Church to developing countries annually will become the most significant triumph and celebration of my life, my most outstanding achievement.

-The missions supported by my church have a great need for participation of qualified medical professionals to travel to Third World countries where many people lack even the most basic medical care.
-With the education and professional knowledge that I will gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders for those in other parts of the world with limited access to medical care.
-I believe that it is our natural duty in life to do the most we can in helping others on both a micro and macro scale, making as much positive difference as we can to people’s lives.
+The missions supported by my church have a great need for the participation of qualified medical professionals to travel to Developing countries where many people lack even the most basic medical care.
+With the education and professional knowledge, I will gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders to those in other parts of the world with limited access to medical care.
+It is our nature to do the most we can in helping others on both a micro and macro scale, making as much positive difference as possible in people’s lives.

-In particular, I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
-When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see so many elderly sick and all alone.
-I want to care for them during their final days and do all that I can to keep them as comfortable and happy as possible.
+I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
+When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see many elderly sick and alone.
+I want to care for them during their final days and do everything possible to keep them as comfortable and happy as possible.

-My ideal job upon graduating nursing school would be to work in the hospital for a few years to discover from my many experiences in which area I want to specialize for further study.
-10 years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.
+Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to discover from my many experiences which area I want to specialize in for further study.
+Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.

-In retrospect, I see very clearly now that caregiving was always a definitive part of my nature.
-It was during those moments when I was provided for others in need that I felt most alive.
-As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities at an early age.
-To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and I to take care of the house and look after one another at an early age.
-While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.
-Whenever my brother got sick, I took care of him just as my mother would.
-When my mother was sick, I cooked and cleaned knowing it would help ease the load.
+In retrospect, I see now that caregiving was always a definitive part of my nature.
+I felt most alive when I provided for others in need.
+As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
+My parents worked 14-hour shifts at a clothing factory to make ends meet, leaving my brother and me to care for the house and look after one another at an early age.
+While my older brother gave me a sense of security, I took on the nurturing and caregiving role.
+Whenever my brother got sick, I cared for him like my mother did.
+I cooked and cleaned when my mother was ill, helping ease the load.
 When my father suffered an accident and could not walk for weeks, I tended to his needs and assisted my mother in nursing him back to health.

-Thus, early on, I learned the inexplicable rewarding satisfaction that came from taking care of others while putting my own needs aside.
-Although I did not know it at the time, it set the cornerstone for who I would become for the rest of my life.
-I thank you from the bottom of my heart for your consideration of my application.
+Thus, I learned the inexplicable rewarding satisfaction of caring for others and putting my needs aside.
+Although I did not know it then, it set the cornerstone for who I would become for the rest of my life.